 Learn Your Camera

-If you have a brand new camera in hand, the first thing you should do is learn what it can do.
-If you bought the same brand of camera as one you owned previously, some of the features may be similar.
-Nonetheless, you invested in a new camera for what it can do, so make sure you learn how to get the most out of it.
-Some people can happily sit down with the manual and read through it from front to back, while others prefer to mix up sessions of shooting and trying out different features with reading about its capabilities in the manual.
-However you learn best, review all of your camera’s features so you can use them when you need them.
+The first thing you should do is learn what your camera can do.
+If you bought the same brand as you’ve previously owned, some features may be similar.
+Still, you invested in a new camera for what it can do, so make sure you get the most out of it.
+Some people can happily sit down with the manual and read through it from front to back.
+Others prefer to alternate between reading the manual and trying out different features during a shooting session.

 Subject Choice and Composition

 The best subjects for your photography are whatever you find interesting, and the more you shoot a particular type of subject, the better you’ll get at it.
-On the other hand, if you are feeling uninspired look for something completely different to shoot.
-It can give you a different perspective and wake up your “eye” for color and composition, as well as teaching you some new tricks for visualizing and framing shots.
+On the other hand, if you are feeling uninspired, look for something completely out of your comfort zone.
+This can give you a fresh perspective and wake up your “eye” for color and composition, and it can teach you some new tricks for visualizing and framing shots.
 You can also learn a lot by challenging yourself to shoot random items around your house or by walking around town to shoot whatever you find.
-Finding an interesting aspect of an ordinary item or scene is an art in and of itself.
+Discovering an interesting aspect of an ordinary item or scene is in itself an art.

 Display Your Work

-Some people take plenty of beautiful pictures, but they neglect to display or to share them with friends.
-While uploading a casual snapshot online now and then is one fast way to share your work, displaying your best photographs properly will give you a different sense of appreciation and pride in your photography, as well as highlighting your skills for others to appreciate.
+Some people take hundreds of beautiful photographs, but they neglect to display or to share them with friends.
+While uploading a casual snapshot online now and then is one fast way to share your work, displaying your best photos properly will give you a different sense of appreciation and pride in your photography, as well as highlighting your skills for others to appreciate.

-The most natural candidates for framed display are your best shots and your favorites (hopefully, they’re one in the same).
-Choose a photo that complements the décor in a room, or one that will make a lovely focal point on your desk.
+The most natural candidates for framed display are your best shots and your favorites (hopefully, they’re one and the same).
+Choose a photo that complements the décor in a room, or one that will make a striking focal point on your desk.
 Invest in a high-quality picture frame to showcase your art as well as a mat board in a neutral color or a shade that enhances the photo.
-You can either enlarge one photograph to become a showpiece of a room or assemble collections of smaller photographs in matching frames for a collage effect.
+You can either enlarge one photograph to become a showpiece in a room, or assemble collections of smaller photographs in matching frames for a collage effect.
 However you choose to do it, make a point of appreciating the work you’ve put into learning your skills!